Michael C. Barber

 Michael Charles Barber, SJ (born July 13, 1954) is an American prelate of the Roman Catholic Church who has been serving as bishop of the Diocese of Oakland in California since 2013.

 Biography

 Early life and education

 Michael Barber was born on July 13, 1954, in Salt Lake City, Utah.
-After attending Saint Pius X Preparatory School in Galt, California, Barber entered the Jesuit novitiate in 1973.
-He then attended Loyola Marymount University.
-Barber received a bachelor's degree in philosophy and history at Gonzaga University in Spokane, Washington in 1978.
-From 1982 to 1985, Barber studied sacred theology at Regis College at the University of Toronto in Toronto, Ontario.
-In 1989, he obtained a Licentiate in Systematic Theology at the Pontifical Gregorian University in Rome.
+He attended Saint Pius X Preparatory School in Galt, California.

+After finishing high school, Barber decided to become a priest; he entered the Society of Jesus (Jesuit) novitiate in 1973.
+He then attended Loyola Marymount University in Los Angeles.
+To continue his education, Barber travelled to Spokane, Washington, to attend Gonzaga University.
+He received a Bachelor of Arts degree in philosophy and history from Gonzaga in 1978.

+Barber in 1982 entered Regis College at the University of Toronto in Toronto, Ontario, where he received Master of Divinity and Bachelor of Sacred Theology degrees in 1985.

 Ordination and ministry

-Barber was ordained a priest by Archbishop John Quinn for the Society of Jesus on June 8, 1985.
-He made his final vows in 2005.
-After his ordination, Barber he held the following positions: